WandersonSoares00/Check-Time-Sort/README.md

 3. Compile:
     `make all`
 4. Run with options:
-    The program can be perform with the following model:
+    The program can be executed using the following format:
     ./main [instance type] [array size] [number of instances]

     Where [instance type] can be A (for random), C (for Ascending order), D (for Descending order) or P(for Worst case)

-    Where is an example:
+    Here's an example:
-    run `./main A 10000000 5`
+    run `./main A 10000000 5` <br>
-    The program will show the results of sorting 5 randomly filled arrays of size 10000000
+    This command will display the sorting results for 5 randomly populated arrays of size 10,000,000.

 ## Licence information
 This project is licensed under the GNU General Public License v3.0.